rhu003/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](Screenshot (183).png)
 The fix about my implementation would be to add 2 counters in the method to count the number of open and close parentheses respectively, and have the toReturn add susbtrings only when counter1 matches counter2 with an if statement.
+To have it fix for both cases, we would also keep the two fields we added in the while loop as I described in the first test case, and have the toReturn add substring between < and > signs.